 Selected highlights

-Led the redesign and migration of a fragile legacy exclusions module that was blocking delivery of multiple products and requiring constant hyper-care.
-By turning it into a stable, reusable data component, we reduced incidents reported by downstream teams and restored predictable delivery on top of that foundation.
-Reduced FTE necessary to handle it by 75% and restored predictable delivery timelines.
+Led the redesign and migration of a fragile legacy exclusions module that was blocking multiple products and creating continuous hyper-care for downstream teams.
+Made key calls across ownership, process, migration direction, and foundation design to turn it into a more stable, reusable data component.
+The result reduced support effort by 75%, lowered downstream incidents, and restored more predictable delivery on top of that foundation.

 What I do